Organizational Profiles

 For Our Kids is a nonprofit organization and network of Canadian parents and grandparents taking action to give kids a livable climate.
 Their vision is a green, equitable, and just world where our children and grandchildren grow up safe and healthy.

-Grand(m)others Act To Save The Planet is a grassroots, non-partisan group of grandmothers and grand 'others' in Canada who care deeply about the world descendants will inherit.
-GASP seeks to model themselves on indigenous grandmother sisters, the ‘wisdom carriers’, the elders, who look out for the best interests of the next 7 generations.
+Grand(m)others Act to Save The Planet is a grassroots, non-partisan group of grandmothers and grand 'others' who care deeply about the world their descendants will inherit.
+They seek to join voices in unison with their grandchildren for a sustainable future through various education and political activism efforts.

-Great Old Broads for Wilderness is a women-led national grassroots organization that engages and inspires activism to preserve and protect wilderness and wild lands in the United States.
-Much of their work is related to reducing or eliminating activities on public lands that contribute to climate change through restoration and stewardship projects, as well as ongoing monitoring to measure the health of the ecosystems.
+Great Old Broads for Wilderness is a women-led national grassroots organization that engages and inspires activism to preserve and protect wilderness and wild lands, with 40 chapters nationwide.

-Growing Greener is an organization in the United States that views people not solely as potential victims of climate change, but also as potential leaders of climate action.
+Growing Greener is an organization that moves people and organizations from anxiety to action on climate change, including through workshops and customized materials.
 Formerly known as Graying Greener, it was originally developed to engage older adults to harness their time, experience, and talent in combating the climate crisis, but determined that this approach worked for people of any age.
-Growing Greener moves people and organizations from anxiety to action on climate change.

 Indigenous Climate Action is an Indigenous-led organization guided by a diverse, intergenerational group of Indigenous knowledge keepers, water protectors, and land defenders from communities and regions across Canada.
 They believe that Indigenous Peoples’ rights and knowledge systems are critical to developing solutions to the climate crisis and achieving climate justice, and they work to amplify the voices of Elders and other Indigenous knowledge holders.

-Indigenous Guardians is a project of the Indigenous Leadership Initiative (ILI) to help Indigenous Nations honor the responsibility to care for lands and waters with a network of Elders and other leaders as the “eyes and ears” on traditional territories in Canada.
-Guardians are trained experts who manage protected areas, restore animals and plants, test water quality, monitor development, help create land-use and marine-use plans, and connect youth with Elders to prepare young people to become the next generation of educators, ministers, and leaders.
+Indigenous Guardians is a project of the Indigenous Leadership Initiative to help Indigenous Nations honor the responsibility to care for lands and waters, with a network of elders as the “eyes and ears” on traditional territories.

-KlimaSeniorinnen Schweiz is a group of 2000+ women aged 65 and older, taking the Swiss government to the European Court for Human Rights for stronger action on climate change.
-Supported by Greenpeace Switzerland, their lawsuit demands that the federal authorities correct the course of Swiss climate policy because the current climate targets and measures are not sufficient to limit global warming to a safe level.
+KlimaSeniorinnen Schweiz is a group of 2000+ women aged 65 and older who have taken the Swiss government to the European Court for Human Rights, seeking stronger action on climate change.
+The group is supported by Greenpeace Switzerland.

-STAY COOL for Grandkids is a nonprofit organization in San Diego, California (United States) whose mission is to speak for those too young to have a voice regarding climate policies, including children and grandchildren.
-STAY COOL provides education and highlights advocacy opportunities, harnessing the power and influence of elders for action on climate change issues in the San Diego region.
+STAY COOL for Grandkids is a nonprofit organization whose mission is to speak for those too young to have a voice regarding climate policies.
+STAY COOL provides education and highlights advocacy opportunities, harnessing the power and influence of elders for action on climate change issues in the San Diego, California region.

 Save Our Roots is a campaign of the Indigenous Environmental Network, an international alliance of Indigenous Peoples whose shared mission is to protect the sacredness of Earth Mother from contamination and exploitation by respecting and adhering to Indigenous knowledge and natural law.
 Save Our Roots is a repository of information to help ground and connect Indigenous People to the roots of the ancient and forever relevant wisdom of Elders with current science.

-Senior Environmental Employment Program is a federal program that provides an opportunity for Americans ages 55 and older to assist the U.S. Environmental Protection Agency (EPA) on various federal, state, and local environmental projects.
-Applicants must apply to the national aging organizations that receive funds from the EPA for the SEE Program.
+Senior Environmental Employment Program is a federal governmental program that provides an opportunity for retired and unemployed Americans 55+ to assist the U.S. Environmental Protection Agency on various federal, state, and local environmental projects, including part-time and full-time paid positions.

-Seniors for Climate Action Now! is a nonprofit organization in Canada that seeks to inform and mobilize seniors to fight climate catastrophes.
-They seek to support the leadship of young people calling on governments to act decisively on the climate emergency, amplify their voices and add their own to the growing movement for climate action (“Because now we are older, wiser, angrier.
-Because we know that action builds hope”).
+Seniors for Climate Action Now! is a nonprofit organization in Canada that informs and mobilizing seniors to join young people who are calling on governments to act decisively on the climate emergency.
+They seek to support the youth’s led, amplify their voices, and add their own voices to the growing movement for climate action.

 Suzuki Elders are a voluntary association of self-identified elders working with and through the David Suzuki Foundation, which is a science-based nonprofit environmental organization in Canada.
 Members bring their voices, experiences, and memories to mentor, motivate, and support other elders and younger generations in dialogue and action on environmental issues.